mozilla/ichnaea/docs/testing.rst

 Unit tests
 ----------

-If you have a local development environment setup, you can run all tests via:
+If you have a local development environment setup, you can run all tests including coverage tests via:

 .. code-block:: bash